ellcreative/patterson-subsidiaries-styling-tools/docs/wordpress-configuration.md

 - Consider logo width + all menu items + search + CTA
 - If items wrap or overlap on desktop, increase breakpoint
 - Test on real devices, not just browser resize
+- If changes don't appear immediately, clear the mobile styles cache
+- Remember that mobile styles are cached for performance - cache clears automatically when settings are saved

 ### Colors